 Environment and resources

-Besides the greening of investments in traditional infrastructure areas listed in this chapter including for example mobility projects targeting air pollution and noise, nature, energy consumption and accidents, investments shall include:
+Besides the greening of investments in traditional infrastructure areas listed in this section including for example mobility projects targeting air pollution and noise, nature, energy consumption and accidents, investments shall include:

-Support for water, including drinking water supply and sanitation, flood protection, networks efficiency, leakages reduction, infrastructure for the collection and treatment of waste water, coastal infrastructure and other water-related green infrastructure, which shall comprise of investment projects and accompanying services supporting the implementation of EU environmental policies concerning land-based and marine water resources and related ecosystem services (e.g. Water and Marine Strategy Framework Directives, Drinking Water Directive, Urban Wastewater Treatment Directive, Floods Directive etc.).
+Support for water, including drinking water supply and sanitation, flood protection, networks efficiency, leakages reduction, infrastructure for the collection and treatment of waste water, coastal infrastructure and other water-related green infrastructure, which shall comprise of investment projects and accompanying services supporting the implementation of EU environmental policies concerning land-based and marine water resources and related ecosystem services (e.g. Water and Marine Strategy Framework Directives, Drinking Water Directive, Urban Wastewater Treatment Directive, Floods Directive, Nitrates Directive and Fertiliser Regulation, Plant Protection Products Regulation etc.).
 Particular importance shall be given to (i) ensuring access to water supply and sanitation for all EU citizens by completing and maintaining infrastructure for drinking water and wastewater treatment that complies with energy efficiency and leakage prevention criteria, and (ii) ensuring compliance with the Water Framework Directive (2000/60/EC) and the Floods Directive (2007/60/EC) including measures foreseen in the River Basin Management Plans and Flood Risk Management Plans, notably investments ensuring good ecological status of rivers, renovating or upgrading of existing hydropower to increase efficiency and reduce ecological impacts, and reducing diffuse pollution from agriculture, aquaculture, and industrial sources, water efficiency solutions, water reuse in any sector and in nature-based solutions to reduce flood risks.

 Support for waste management infrastructure, which shall comprise infrastructure necessary to support the transition towards a more circular economy in Member States notably shifting upwards in the implementation of the EU waste hierarchy.
-Without prejudice to the exclusion criteria, investment projects should cover the implementation of waste management plans and waste prevention programmes (based on the revised Waste Framework Directive ), the establishment and support of reuse and repair networks, the setting up of functional waste separation and collection schemes, and recycling facilities.
+Without prejudice to the exclusion criteria, investment projects should cover the implementation of waste management plans and waste prevention programmes (based on the Waste Framework Directive 2000/60/EC), the establishment and support of reuse and repair networks, the setting up of functional waste separation and collection schemes, and recycling facilities.

 Investment in the field of enhancement and restoration of eco-systems and their services, which shall focus on projects that promote the conservation, restoration, management and enhancement of natural capital for biodiversity and adaptation benefits including by means of green and blue infrastructure projects.
 It shall include ecosystem-based solutions to challenges, such as those related to air and climate systems, sea, land, soil, forestry, agriculture, water and waste, and transport and energy.
 Cross-border projects shall be in particular encouraged as well as projects that promote sustainable cultural heritage.
 Support may also include the rehabilitation of industrial sites (including contaminated sites) and restoration for sustainable use.

 Support for sustainable development in urban, rural, coastal, offshore areas development and wider bio economy, which shall comprise infrastructure projects not covered in other areas focused on a geographical area, including investments in nature and nature-based solutions, whose purpose is the prevention or control of emissions of greenhouse gases, toxic pollutants, noise and other impacts or natural capital dependencies whilst promoting the transformation towards a circular economy.
 It shall include infrastructure projects aimed at promoting inclusive and accessible smart cities and their networks, regions and sectors.
-This shall also encompass projects aimed at fostering bio-economy through investment in bio-based industries, marine and terrestrial solutions that substitute for energy intensive or fossil materials, aquaculture and blue biotechnology.
+This shall also encompass projects aimed at fostering bioeconomy through investment in bio-based industries, marine and terrestrial solutions that substitute for energy intensive or fossil materials, aquaculture and blue and green biotechnology.
 Support may also concern seas and oceans, through the area of the Blue Economy, and its Finance Principles in particular through renewable marine energy and circular economy.